fcrespo82/atom-markdown-table-formatter/README.md

 [Changelog](https://github.com/fcrespo82/atom-markdown-table-formatter/blob/master/CHANGELOG.md)

-## Usage

-There are two basic ways of using this plugin.

-1. Select the table you want to format and then hit `alt-shift-T` to format it.
-2. If you didn't select any table the entire document (default) will be scanned, by the plugin, for tables and format all of them.

 ## How to instal
 - to instal copy the directory to your atom plugin directory
 - open the new directory and run